tatmanblue/Sonic-Stream/README.md

 ## Legal
 If you have any questions about the content of the repository, please email [matt.raffel@gmail.com](mailto:matt.raffel@gmail.com).
 I can assure you all content has been developed by me or purchased and licensed to me.
 Proof will be made available on request.
 Repeated DCMA counterfit and harassment claims will result in counter suits per Section 512(f) of the DMCA penalties for _misrepresentation can include actual damages and attorney’s fees_.

-# Development
-You can use any editor.
-Solution and project files are included for use with Visual Studio (both PC and Mac).
-If you chose to use a different IDE please make sure the solution and projects files are correctly updated in your pull request.

-> dotnet --version
-> 8.0.200